-Williams Advanced Engineering’s track record at the heart of the UK’s drive for energy efficient performance is set to guide an ever-increasing portfolio of clients into the next era of sustainability
+Williams Advanced Engineering has a track record at the heart of the UK’s drive for energy efficient performance: the company is now set to guide an ever-increasing portfolio of clients into the next era of sustainability.

 For more than 40 years, the name ‘Williams’ has been synonymous with engineering excellence in the UK and indeed around the world.
 And since 2010, the renowned motorsport heavyweight’s devoted Advanced Engineering arm has managed to translate tradition and legacy into one of the most forward-thinking and innovative propositions in the industry.